Amy-Oji/sales-inventory-manager-REST-API-application/README.md

 _____
 The app was developed with the IntelliJ IDE community version.
-As a result, I have no access to certain features like 'already-JPA' queries.
+As a result, I had no access to certain features like 'already-made JPA' queries.
 I had to whip out my native SQL writing skills as a result.
-It was quite refreshing tho.
+It was quite refreshing nonetheless.